Bimbum1337/ISRO-R-DEVKIT/docs/advanced/creating-tests.md

     };
     ```

-As you can see, this results in quite a lot of unreadble code.
+As you can see, this results in quite a lot of unreadable code.
 That's why we
 choose to hide the implementation-details behind some macros.